Dellinka/BSY-Black-Gate/README.md

 ## Bot
-**Bot** takes one parameter to run - PATH to directory with ```params.txt``` and ```imgs``` directory.
-Inside the ```params.txt``` is JSON with bots parameters including name, filename and urls (see example file for more info).
-Inside the ```imgs``` directory are possible images for use in gist.
+**Bot** takes one parameter to run - PATH to json file with bot parameters.
+There are two examples in Cats directory.
+Inside the ```<params>.json``` is JSON with bots parameters including name, filename and urls (see example files for more info).

-After running the bot it reads and stores the parameters from specified PATH.
+After running the bot it reads and stores the parameters from specified file defined in PATH.
 If a bot with the same name already exists in the bot list ("CatsIWantToPet.md" file on gist), the code exits.
 Otherwise the bot creates a new post for himself and add himself to the bot list.
 Then he is waiting for commands.

 ## Controller
 **Controller** has two threads, reader and executor.
 Inside reader thread the controller is waiting for user commands.
 The commands are stored in command array and are executed in order by executor thread.
 The executor thread also periodically (every 5 minutes) send ping command to all bots to check if they are still alive.